Quadrupole spectra derived from 2.76 TeV Pb-Pb identified-hadron $\bf v_2(p_t)$ data: Summary

 Analysis of 2.76 TeV \pbpb\ $v_2(p_t)$ data reveals that those $v_2(p_t)$ data trends do not depart significantly from 200 GeV trends.
 Source boost $\Delta y_{t0}$ exhibits a significant event-class \nch\ (centrality) dependence, but the 2.76 TeV mean value is consistent with the 200 GeV value.

 A result of major importance emerges: quadrupole {\em amplitudes} in the form $V_2^2(n_{ch})$ obtained by model fits to 2D angular correlations (thus minimizing jet or ``nonflow'' contributions), previously obtained for 200 GeV \pp\ collisions and \auau\ collisions, are observed to follow a {\em common algebraic trend} first inferred for \pp\ collisions: a simple product of soft component (participant gluons or nucleons) times hard component (gluon or nucleon binary collisions) particle densities.
 The trend consists of two power laws: cubic for lower $n_{ch}$ (where gluons within single \nn\ collisions dominate) and quadratic for higher \nch\ (where multiple \nn\ collisions dominate).
 The transition from one trend to the other occurs at a value of charge density $\bar \rho_0$ previously related to {\em exclusivity} (a projectile nucleon may interact with only one target nucleon {\em at a time}).
 Thus, $v_2$ data trends correspond closely to an \nn\ constraint revealed by jet production systematics.
+The trend varies precisely over six orders of magnitude.

-Issues for the $v_2$ measure in connection with quadrupole production include the following: (a) $V_2^2$, as an {\em extensive} measure of quadrupole amplitude in terms of number of correlated pairs, increases strongly with collision energy whereas $v_2$, as a ratio of two strongly varying quantities, saturates above 50 GeV giving a misleading impression of the quadrupole production mechanism. (b) $v_2(p_t)$ includes a ``hidden'' factor ($p_t$ in the source boost frame) leading to ill-defined inferences (e.g.\ ``mass ordering'') derived from $v_2(p_t)$ structure. (c) Whereas $v_2(p_t)$ data may seem to be compatible with some hydrodynamic theory predictions because of its algebraic structure, a simple reformulation of $v_2(p_t)$ data related to extraction of quadrupole spectra reveals that hydro theories based on Hubble-like expansion of a bulk medium are excluded. (d) Various ``scaling'' strategies attempting to ``force'' $v_2(p_t)$ data for several hadron species onto a single shape are motivated by the ratio structure of that measure.
-The same data transformed to quadrupole spectra within a common boost frame reveal that the data trends then follow almost identical spectrum shapes.
+Issues for the $v_2$ measure in connection with quadrupole production include the following: (a) $V_2^2$, as an {\em extensive} measure of quadrupole amplitude in terms of number of correlated pairs, increases strongly with collision energy whereas $v_2$, as a ratio of two strongly varying quantities, saturates above 50 GeV giving a misleading impression of the quadrupole production mechanism. (b) $v_2(p_t)$ includes a ``hidden'' factor ($p_t$ in the source boost frame) leading to ill-defined inferences (e.g.\ ``mass ordering'') derived from $v_2(p_t)$ trends. (c) Whereas $v_2(p_t)$ data may seem to be compatible with some hydrodynamic theory predictions because of its algebraic structure, a simple reformulation of $v_2(p_t)$ data related to extraction of quadrupole spectra reveals that hydro theories based on Hubble-like expansion of a bulk medium appear to be excluded. (d) Various ``scaling'' strategies attempting to force $v_2(p_t)$ data for several hadron species onto a single locus are motivated by the ratio structure of that measure.
+The same data transformed to quadrupole spectra within a common boost frame reveal that the data trends then {\em follow nearly identical spectrum shapes}.